SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

     };
   }
 ```

-1. Run `gulp serve` to test the extension.
-Enter some text in the search box and click search icon button.
-You should see the following results:
+- Run `gulp serve` to test the extension.
+Enter some text in the search box and select search icon button.
+You should see the following results.

 ![Search Results Quick View](../../../../docs/images/viva-extensibility/people-search/search-results.png)

 ### Perform search for the Search Results Quick View